akyrillidis/comp545/index.md

 During this course, we will learn and study the above topics (both in depth and breadth).
-The course (i) will focus on different objective classes (convex vs. non-convex objectives, with constraints or not, etc.), (ii) will cover different optimization strategies within each class, (iii) will study algorithmic choices based on computational resources (\emph{e.g.}, use of low-dimensional structures (when/why), asynchronous vs. synchronous algorithms, etc.) and (iv) lastly, will study schemes that handle some specific, but well-studied optimization constraints (sparsity, low-rankness).
+The course (i) will focus on different objective classes (convex vs. non-convex objectives, with constraints or not, etc.), (ii) will cover different optimization strategies within each class, (iii) will study algorithmic choices based on computational resources (e.g., use of low-dimensional structures (when/why), asynchronous vs. synchronous algorithms, etc.) and (iv) lastly, will study schemes that handle some specific, but well-studied optimization constraints (sparsity, low-rankness).